-Fort Aubrey (1865-1866) – At the close of the Civil War, a number of regiments were ordered to the western frontier to protect the pioneers from Indian raids.
-Several temporary posts were built including what was first known as Camp Wyncoop in September 1865.
+At the close of the Civil War, several regiments were ordered to the western frontier to protect the pioneers from Indian raids.
+Several temporary posts were built in Kansas, including what was first known as Camp Wynkoop in September 1865.
 Built by companies of the 48th Wisconsin Infantry under the command of Captain Adolph Whitman, the post was located at the head of Spring Creek about two ½ miles north of the Arkansas River, about midway between the present towns of Kendall and Syracuse.
-Because the site was originally recommended by Francis Xavier Aubry, a trader and explorer who was killed in Santa Fe, New Mexico in August 1854, the fort was later renamed in his honor.
+Because the site was initially recommended by Francis Xavier Aubry, a trader and explorer who was killed in Santa Fe, New Mexico in August 1854, the fort was later renamed in his honor.